sigasi/sigasi_insights/blog/emacs/room-improvement.md

   - Emacs
   - VHDL
 ---
-It is no secret that Sigasi wants to "take on Emacs":http://www.sigasi.com/content/why-emacs-so-great-and-why-we-want-beat-it and the Emacs VHDL mode.
-I have posted "several articles":/emacs about the fundamental differences between Emacs and Sigasi.
+It is no secret that Sigasi wants to be [index].
+I have posted [several articles](.) about the fundamental differences between Emacs and Sigasi.
 It usually boils down to the limitations of regular expressions and pattern matching.
 There are just certain things that require a parser rather than a simple pattern matcher.

 ## Code Formatter